Pacome-Gapelbe/environmental-pulse/README.md

 ## 📄 License

-This project is licensed under the Pacome License .
+This project is licensed under the Pacome License.

 ## 🙏 Acknowledgments